openlibraryenvironment/platform-rs/INSTALL.md

 #### Connection settings
 You need to specify connection settings.
-That can be done in Settings -> Resource Sharing -> Local NCIP settings:
+This can be done in Settings -> Resource Sharing -> Local NCIP settings:
 * NCIP from agency -> Insert agency directory slug
 * NCIP to agency -> Insert agency directory slug
 * NCIP server address -> Insert NCIP server address with API key.
 It should be in format `{host}/ncip/{api_key}`